-Enhance your conceptual, creative, and analytical skills by engaging in projects on and off campus.
+Enhance your conceptual, creative and analytical skills by engaging in projects on and off campus.

-Become a perceptive reader, a critical thinker, and an effective communicator by studying literature or media, the basics of journalism, and the power of images.
+Become a perceptive reader, a critical thinker and an effective communicator by studying literature or media, the basics of journalism and the power of images.

-Experience what you learn by joining the Thessaloniki International Film Festival, the Documentary Film Festival, the Thessaloniki International Book Fair, and local TV and media offices.
+Experience what you learn by joining the Thessaloniki International Film Festival, the Documentary Film Festival and local TV offices or by joining the RadioACTive team and the Photojournalism Group on campus.

-Service Learning Practicum (Soc Sc 399)
+Service Learning Practicum (SocSc 399)